- General Changes

-Siegecrafter Blackfuse: Survival / Beast Master (Survival if you are killing mines, Beast Master if you are going on the Assembly Line)
+Siegecrafter Blackfuse: Survival / Beast Mastery (Survival if you are killing mines, Beast Master if you are going on the Assembly Line)

-Paragons of the Klaxxi: Survival / Beast Master
+Paragons of the Klaxxi: Survival / Beast Mastery

-Garrosh Hellscream: Beast Master (Survival is good if you have big problems with breaking Mind Controls when players aren't gathered)
+Garrosh Hellscream: Beast Mastery (Survival is good if you have big problems with breaking Mind Controls when players aren't gathered)

 I am using a lot of macros but here are the ones that are mostly useful for hunter:

 Code:#showtooltip /startattack /cast Cobra ShotCode:#showtooltip /stopcasting /cast DeterrenceCode:#showtooltip /stopcasting /cast Feign DeathCode:#showtooltip /stopcasting /cast DisengageCode:#showtooltip /stopcasting /use HealthstoneCode:#showtooltip /cast [@focus,help][@pet,exists] MisdirectionCode:/cast Heart of the Phoenix /cast Revive PetCode:#showtooltip /cast CowerCode:/petautocastoff Growl /petautocastoff Cower /petautocaston Dash /petautocaston Bite /petautocaston Claw /petautocaston Rabid /petautocaston Cackling Howl /petautocaston Furious Howl /petautocaston Roar of CourageCode:/cancelaura Deterrence /cancelaura Misdirection /cancelaura Hand of Protection /cancelaura Levitate /cancelaura Slow Fall /cancelaura Goblin Glider